seanbaxter/DirectXShaderCompiler/docs/HowToSetUpLLVMStyleRTTI.rst

 Background
 ==========

-LLVM avoids using C++'s built in RTTI.
+LLVM37 avoids using C++'s built in RTTI.
 Instead, it  pervasively uses its own hand-rolled form of RTTI which is much more efficient and flexible, although it requires a bit more work from you as a class author.

-A description of how to use LLVM-style RTTI from a client's perspective is given in the `Programmer's Manual <ProgrammersManual.html#isa>`_.
-This document, in contrast, discusses the steps you need to take as a class hierarchy author to make LLVM-style RTTI available to your clients.
+A description of how to use LLVM37-style RTTI from a client's perspective is given in the `Programmer's Manual <ProgrammersManual.html#isa>`_.
+This document, in contrast, discusses the steps you need to take as a class hierarchy author to make LLVM37-style RTTI available to your clients.

 Before diving in, make sure that you are familiar with the Object Oriented Programming concept of "`is-a`_".